Understanding Refunds to Your Slash Account

 Refunds vs. Disputes

-- Refund: A voluntary return of funds issued by the merchant.
-This is typically the fastest and simplest way to resolve an issue.
+- A refund is a voluntary return of funds issued by the merchant and is typically the fastest and simplest way to resolve an issue.

-- Dispute (chargeback): A formal claim filed through Slash when you’re unable to resolve the issue directly with the merchant.
+- A dispute (chargeback) is a formal claim filed through Slash when you’re unable to resolve the issue directly with the merchant.
 Disputes are submitted through the Visa network and reviewed by the merchant’s bank, which means they can take 30 to 90 days (or longer) to resolve.

 Partial Refunds